vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 tags: hibernate postgresql
 ---

-While `@Converter`s are convenient to translate JSON objects to and from domain objects, there is an important limitation to this approach.
-It is the fact that you cannot use any of the JSON functionalities in your JPQL queries and so you resorted to use native SQL queries.

-One way to solve this problem is to write your custom Hibernate dialect, that supports JSONB type and functions and exposes them to the JPQL level.
+As you may be aware, the use of @Converters allows for the seamless translation of JSON objects to and from domain objects.
+However, there is a limitation to this approach in that it prohibits the use of JSON functionalities in JPQL queries, forcing one to rely solely on native SQL queries.
+To overcome this limitation, a custom Hibernate dialect that supports JSONB type and functions can be implemented, thereby exposing them to the JPQL level.

-You can see the source code for the following note on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example/commit/8e2409def78b611bcb3d18d070e36ab65c61443f)
+To accomplish this, we can create a custom Hibernate dialect that is based on PostgisDialect, as we plan to incorporate both PostGIS and JSON in our application.
+This can be achieved by overriding the `registerTypesAndFunctions` function.
+The source code for this implementation can be found on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example/commit/8e2409def78b611bcb3d18d070e36ab65c61443f).

+Our objective is to achieve three key goals:

-We start with a short explanation of what we're trying to achieve.
-Firstly, we would love to be able to have custom types backed by JSON to be available in the JPA entities.
+* the ability to have custom types backed by JSON to be available in JPA entities
-Secondly, we want to be able to use `jsonb_*` functions in our JPLQ queries.
-Thirdly, adding a new type mapped to a JSONB column should be at most few lines of code.
+* the ability to utilize `jsonb_*` functions in JPLQ queries
+* the ability to easily add new types mapped to JSONB columns with minimal coding.

+By creating a custom Hibernate dialect, we can accomplish these goals, making our development process more efficient and streamlined.

-Let's start with a custom Hibernate dialect.
-I will base it on PostgisDialect, as I plan to use both PostGIS and JSON in my application.
-We need to override a function `registerTypesAndFunctions`.
+Let's start by creating a custom Hibernate dialect, basing it on PostgisDialect, as we plan to use both PostGIS and JSON in our application.
+We need to override the `registerTypesAndFunctions` function:

 ```java
 @Override